wasn-eu/CubeCell_Getting_Started/README.md

 	uint32_t APP_TX_DUTYCYCLE = 900000; // in ms

-If you don't like to set your keys in the sketch just leave them as they are and use the CubeCell Configurator (see the end of this guide).
+If you don't like to set your keys and DutyCycle in the sketch just leave them as they are and use the CubeCell Configurator (see the end of this guide).

 ## Arduino IDE compile settings
 Select the board you have connected and the serial port: